vedmedk0/MSU-tasks/README.md

 Tasks for the pycourse MSU
 # work in progress list

 Implement words histogram builder.
-It takes one or more files as input arguments and produces output file with lines «num word» sorted by descent - Work in progress
+It takes one or more files as input arguments and produces output file with lines «num word» sorted by descent

 # To do list